bayl0n/LAMPTutorial/README.md

 Now when it comes to Linux, it doesn't really matter how you are able to use it as the LAMP stack pretty much works if you have a unix shell, whether it be from Ubuntu, Fedora, MacOS or even WSL (Windows Subsystem for Linux)!

-For a long time, I was doing just fine using the Ubuntu Windows Subsystem for Linux, but now I moved on to using *Pop!
-OS* as my main operating system.

 There are many Linux-distros to choose from such as Ubuntu, Fedora, openSUSE, Arch, etc - however, whichever OS you use doesn't really matter and is totally personal preference

 But for now, in this tutorial I will be walking through how to install LAMP on Debian-based Linux distros as it is what I am most familiar with.